-Maeve woke with a start, clutching the shirt over her chest where her heart pounded like a set of drums signaling the start of a battle.
+Maeve woke with a start, clutching the shirt over her chest, where her heart pounded like a set of drums signaling the beginning of a battle.
 She choked a little as she drew in one gulping gasp of air after another.

 It was, unfortunately, an all too common occurrence these days.
 The nightmares.
 The feeling of being awake when she was still asleep.

-Wiping a hand over her face, Maeve looked to the window.
-A storm was brewing over the city, and the dawn light cast a faint green tinge over everything, the color like the deep ocean.
+Wiping a hand over her face, Maeve glanced at the window.
+A storm was brewing over the city, and the dawn light cast a faint green tinge over everything.
 She could almost taste the electric current in the air.

-Sliding out from beneath the cover, she staggered to her private bathroom, running the cold water and splashing some over her face to chase away the last vestiges of the dream..
+Sliding out from beneath the covers, she staggered to her private bathroom, running the cold water and splashing some over her face to chase away the last vestiges of the dream.
 She rolled her eyes up to the mirror, staring at herself as water dripped from her nose and chin.

-I’ve got to snap out of it, she thought to herself.
+I’ve got to snap out of it, she thought.
 I’m going to drive myself crazy.

 She was going to stay in her world.
 End of story.
 If she ever went back—

-A pang of longing went through her at the thought, and she swore she could smell pine and the crisp, clean air of the Realms.
-It was one of the reasons she had fled from her home in the Sierra’s the same day she had returned.
-It was too much like what she had left behind.
-She traveled, surrounding herself with people and buildings, cars and airplanes, so she could feel as far from that world as possible.
+A pang of longing went through her at the thought, and she swore she smelled a whiff of pine and the crisp, clean air of the Realms.
+It was one of the reasons she fled from her home in the Sierra’s the same day she returned.
+It was too much like what she had left.
+She traveled, surrounding herself with people and buildings, cars, and airplanes, so she might be as far from that world as possible.

-If I go back to the Realms, I’ll never come back.
+If I go back to the Realms, I’ll never return.

-Her only anchor to this reality was her friend and agent, Jen, and Maeve had pulled back from that friendship in the last few weeks.
+Her only anchor to this reality was her friend and agent, Jen, and Maeve had pulled away from that friendship after waking up in her kitchen several weeks ago.
 As much as she longed to tell Jen everything, how could she?
 How could she describe any of what happened without being consigned to an insane asylum?

-If I stay here, I know that my unborn child isn’t going to be given to the god of the dead.
+If I stay here, I know my unborn child isn’t going to be given to the god of death.
 They’ll be safe from him—from my father.

 But now they will never have existed in the first place, she thought, and it was a thought not far from her mind most days.
 She went in circles like an ouroboros, unending.
-If I stay my child will be safe.
-If I stay my child will never have existed.
-If I go back, my child will be taken from me.
-If I go back, my child will draw breath.
-And two more, beside.
+If I stay here, I’ll never have to part with my own child.
+If I go back, my children will have a chance to exist.
+Which is best?

-Maeve scowled at her reflection and straightened, using a fresh towel on the rack to blot her face.
+Maeve scowled at her reflection and straightened, using a fresh towel to blot her face.
 Wet hair clung to her neck and cheeks.

-Rodan had brushed that hair out once.
-Had sat her down on the floor while he knelt behind her, running a boar bristle brush through her locks in a smooth, soothing motion that almost put her to sleep.
-He had whispered how much he wished to touch it without his gloves, how the feel of her tresses on his bare arms was like a teasing whisper of what could be.
+Rodan brushed that hair out once.
+Had sat her down on the floor while he knelt behind, running a boar bristle brush through the locks in a smooth, soothing motion that almost put her to sleep.
+He whispered how much he wished to touch it without his gloves, how the slide of her tresses on his bare arms was like a teasing whisper of what might be.
 Mumbling affirmations, Maeve only paid half-attention to his words while those skilled fingers petted and stroked at her scalp.

-Touching it now, Maeve felt a hollow flutter against her ribs.
-That space between her heart and her stomach clenched and released, and she knew that he could feel her, even at such a great distance.
-She could feel him too when she opened up.
+Touching it now, there was a hollow flutter against her ribs.
+That space between her heart and her stomach clenched and released, and she was aware at that moment that he could feel her, even at such a great distance.
+She felt him too, when she opened up.
 Relaxed her grip.

 That ebb and flow pulsed within her.
-She gave him her pain, her fear, her sorrow, and pulsing back from his end was just—love.
+She gave him her pain, her fear, her sorrow, and coming back from his end was just—love.
 Unending love.

-She could feel him, almost.
+It was almost as though he were there with her.
 The scrape of his skin against hers.
 The pressure of his arms.
-She could almost hear his heartbeat.
-To feel it pound beneath her fingertips was the greatest wish in her mind at that moment—she felt mere seconds from reaching out through the veil between the worlds and ripping her way back in, but she stopped herself.
-Shaking like a struck bell, she fought the urge to reach for it.
+She could sense his heartbeat.
+To have it pound beneath her fingertips was the greatest wish in her mind at that moment—she felt mere seconds from reaching out through the veil between the worlds and ripping her way back in, to get to him, to touch, but she stopped herself.
+Trembling like a struck bell, she fought the urge to reach for it.
 For that membrane that guarded the pathway that lead to the Realms.
 Her fingernails cut half-moon shapes into the skin of her chest.
 Every inch of her cried out for him.

-And still he radiated his love for her.
-No judgement, no pain.
+And still, he radiated his love for her.
+No judgment, no pain.
 Just love.